rwth-acis/las2peer-project-service/README.md

 Start
 --------

-First of all make sure that you have a running instance of the [Contact Service](https://github.com/rwth-acis/las2peer-contact-service).
+First of all make sure that you have a running instance of the [Contact Service](https://github.com/rwth-acis/las2peer-contact-service) and the [User Information Service](https://github.com/rwth-acis/las2peer-user-information-service).

 To start the Project Service, use one of the available start scripts: